gakkgakk/setup-and-resources/readme.md

 # Div Setup Help

-This repository contains mostly tutorials and tool-suggestions written so they are remembered for later
+This repository is mostly meant for use for help and suggestions with development for travbula projects.
+It contains mostly tutorials about setting up stuff and tool/software-suggestions.